Euclid Quick Data Release (Q1): The evolution of the passive-density and morphology-density relations between $z=0.25$ and $z=1$: Data

 \subsection{Density measurements}

-The local environmental density is calculated for each galaxy using the $N$th-nearest neighbour method \citep{Postman2005,Mei2023}.
-For this calculation and subsequent results, we include only galaxies with $M_\ast>10^{9.5}\ M_\odot$, which we calculated as the 85\% stellar mass completeness limit for passive galaxies at $z=1$, following \citet{Pozzetti2010}.
-The density is calculated as $\Sigma_N={N}\, /\left({\pi\, D^2_N}\right)$, where $N$ is the number of galaxy neighbours and $D_N$ is defined as the on-sky distance to the $N$th-nearest neighbour.
-Results are stable in the range $N=5$--$10$, and we use $N=7$ to be consistent with previous galaxy projected surface density estimates \citep{Postman2005,Mei2023}.
+The local environmental density was calculated for each galaxy using the $N$th-nearest neighbour method \citep{Postman2005,Mei2023}.
+The density was calculated as $\Sigma_N={N}\, /\left({\pi\, D^2_N}\right)$, where $N$ is the number of galaxy neighbours and $D_N$ is defined as the on-sky distance to the $N$th-nearest neighbour.
+Results are stable in the range $N=5$--$10$, and we used $N=7$ to be consistent with previous galaxy projected surface density estimates \citep{Postman2005,Mei2023}.

-For every galaxy in the final sample, we calculate the comoving distance to the $7$th-nearest neighbour, within a redshift slice $\Delta z$ centred on the galaxy.
-This redshift slice corresponds to 3 times the median uncertainty (the difference between the redshift and the average of the $68\,\%$ upper and lower limits) on the redshift in each photometric redshift bin, i.e., $3\ \sigma$ (listed in Table \ref{tab:z_err}).
+For every galaxy in the final sample, we calculated the proper distance to the seventh-nearest neighbour, within a redshift slice, $\Delta z$, centred on the galaxy.
+This redshift slice corresponds to three times the median uncertainty (the difference between the redshift and the average of the $68\,\%$ upper and lower limits) on the redshift in each photometric redshift bin, i.e. $3\sigma$ (listed in Table \ref{tab:z_err}).
 Note that in the highest redshift bin, $z=0.75$--$1$, the density calculation includes galaxies at higher redshifts within the redshift slice.
-This ensures we do not miss any nearby galaxies that are outside the redshift bin.
-We note that the large uncertainties on the photometric redshifts result in a large range of redshift to search for overdensities, which may ultimately smooth out any environmental effects at high $z$.
-We divide the number of galaxies (in this case, this is $7$) by the on-sky distance to the $7{\text{th}}$-nearest neighbour in the redshift slice to obtain the surface density of galaxies, $\Sigma_7$.
+This ensures that we do not miss any nearby galaxies that are outside the redshift bin.
+We note that the large uncertainties on the photometric redshifts result in a large redshift range in which to search for overdensities, which may ultimately smooth out any environmental effects at high $z$.
+We divided the number of galaxies (in this case, this is seven) by the on-sky distance to the seventh-nearest neighbour in the redshift slice to obtain the surface density of galaxies, $\Sigma_7$.
 This corresponds to the number of galaxies within an on-sky area with radius $1\ \text{Mpc}$.
-We calculate uncertainties on $\Sigma_7$ by propagating the uncertainties on the photo-$z$s in the cosmological distance measurement, and the Poissonian uncertainties in counting the number of nearby galaxy neighbours, i.e., $\sqrt{7}$.
+We calculated uncertainties on $\Sigma_7$ by propagating the uncertainties on the photo-$z$s in the cosmological distance measurement, and the Poissonian uncertainties in counting the number of nearby galaxy neighbours, i.e. $\sqrt{7}$.
 Hereafter, we refer to $\Sigma_7$ as density.